 As part of your routine you should also be trying to plan ahead wherever you can.
 This means planning for the next day’s work at the end of the day so that you can hit the next day without wasting a second.
 Planning to complete tasks ahead of time will help to maximise your productivity and maintain your motivation as you don’t get bogged down on tasks you could have taken care of prior.

 It is easy to forget about or brush aside exercise in our busy work days but this can ultimately leave us being less productive, less motivated and more tired.
-Exercise is a really important part of a healthy lifestyle and neglecting it in favour of work can have unforeseen negative impacts.
+Exercise is a really important part of a healthy lifestyle and neglecting it in favour of work can have unforeseen negative impacts, if you start exercising you will end up wanting to get a spinning instructor certification.

 Despite believing that spending an extra hour at our desks will result in more work being done, this often isn’t the case.
 Exercising allows you to release some of the negative emotions and energy that has built up throughout the day or week.
 It also releases endorphins which are a chemical that makes you feel good.
 Exercise is a great way to break up your routine and will keep you motivated for longer while at work.